 The Emergency Preparedness, Prevention and Response Working Group, EPPR, is one of the six Working Groups of the Arctic Council.
 EPPR focuses on the prevention, preparedness and response to environmental emergencies, search and rescue, natural and manmade disasters and accidents in the Arctic.

 EPPR was established in 1991 and has been working since to enhance cooperation, information sharing, data collection and addressing gaps in the field of Arctic emergencies.
 While EPPR is not an operational response organization, EPPR develops, implements and supports projects and activities related to the mandate and collaborates with relevant stakeholders.

-EPPR works together with other Arctic Council Working Groups to produce information on best practices, to assess Arctic circumstances, to generate data and knowledge and to develop tools for informed decision making and cooperation in the Arctic.
+EPPR works together with other Arctic Council Working Groups and subsidiary bodies to produce information on best practices, to assess Arctic circumstances, to generate data and knowledge and to develop tools for informed decision making and cooperation in the Arctic.

 EPPR has three Expert Groups that support the work conducted in the Working Group.
 Expert Groups work under the direction and guidance of the EPPR.

 Marine Environmental Response Expert Group MER EG